Gaurav44sonar/Learning-Intelligence-AI/README.md

    4. Gemini does not perform predictions, analysis, or decision-making.

-## 13. Synthetic Data Usage

-Since no real learner dataset was provided as part of the assessment, a synthetic dataset was created to simulate realistic learner behavior.
-The synthetic data follows logical patterns of engagement, assessment performance, chapter progression, and course completion outcomes.

-The purpose of this dataset is to demonstrate the complete AI pipeline, including preprocessing, feature engineering, model training, inference, and insight generation.
-The focus of this project is on AI system design and deployment rather than real-world model accuracy.

 ## Responsible AI Statement

 ### Generative AI is used strictly as an explainability layer.